 Your next stop is the Kafka Monument (22) which lies a bit further south on Dušní.
 You’ll be walking a distance of 50 m.

 22. Kafka Monument

 The Kafka Monument is one of the bizarre monuments you will encounter on our Prague walking tour.
-It depicts Franz Kafka riding on the shoulders of a headless figure (presumably Kafka himself), in reference to the author’s 1912 story “Description of a Struggle” and provides a popular photo-op.
+The statue depicts Franz Kafka riding on the shoulders of a headless figure (presumably Kafka himself).

 Your next stop is Parizska Street (23) which can be reached by exiting the roundabout onto Široká heading west.
 You’ll be walking a distance of 100 m.